Krande/blender_addons/README.md

 # blender_addons

-Experiments with blender addons and self updating methods using github actions
+Experiments with blender addons

+## Goals
+* Get to know the blender api by creating a "bare minimum" addon
-The goal is to have the addon check for updates and allow the user to update the addon using a single click.
+* Create a demo addon that checks for updates and allow the user to update the addon using a single click.
-Currently the addon

 ![figure](docs/figures/just_a_figure.png)